nayowl/Election_analysis/README.md

 ```

  ## 4. Summary
 Data analytic is one of powerful tool that can be utilized for election and planning election strategies.
 By using data analytic, it will be more accurate and efficient to count and analyze the data.
-Additionally, it can provide information and prediction for next election, therefore candidate can create relevant strategies and ensure the gain of the votes.
+Additionally, it can provide information and prediction for next election, therefore candidate can create relevant strategies and ensure the votes gains.

 This election analysis is using Python and Visual Basic.
-These software are capable to calculate total votes, total number of votes and percentages each county received, determine the county with the largest votes, total number of votes and percentages of each candidate received and determine the winner of the election.
+These analysis are capable to calculate total votes, total number of votes and percentages each county received, determine the county with the largest votes, total number of votes and percentages of each candidate received and determine the winner of the election.
 Other election with the same format data source as the election_results.csv can be run in this analysis.
 However,some improvements might be required if the format data source is different or there are changes in displayed result.
 Some improvement which can be implemented in this code are:

 - Additional field or replace existing field to use in another election type